Treating Hashimoto’s without Thyroid Medication

 Her story is probably not much different from many of you.

-Her symptoms started around the time that she turned 40.
+Her symptoms started around the time she turned 40.

-This is a very common age that women start to experience hormone problems!
+This is a very common age when women start to experience hormone problems!

 Thyroid symptoms are commonly triggered around this age range as female sex hormones start their inevitable decline.